numaproj/numaflow/docs/specifications/edges-buffers-buckets.md

 When multiple vertices connecting to the same vertex, if the to vertex is a map, the data from all the from vertices will be forwarded to the group of partitoned buffers round-robinly.
 If the to vertex is a reduce, the data from all the from vertices will be forwarded to the group of partitoned buffers based on the partitioning key.

-A source vertex does not have any owned buffers.
-But a pipeline may have multiple source vertices, followed by one vertex.
-Same as above, if the following vertex is a map, the data from all the source vertices will be forwarded to the group of partitoned buffers round-robinly.
-If it is a reduce, the data from all the source vertices will be forwarded to the group of partitoned buffers based on the partitioning key.
+A Source vertex does not have any owned buffers.
+But a pipeline may have multiple Source vertices, followed by one vertex.
+Same as above, if the following vertex is a map, the data from all the Source vertices will be forwarded to the group of partitoned buffers round-robinly.
+If it is a reduce, the data from all the Source vertices will be forwarded to the group of partitoned buffers based on the partitioning key.

 ## Buckets